-Today I’m going to answer a question I get asked all the time . . . what is OCR and why should I care about it?
+Today I’m going to answer a question I get asked all the time . . . what does OCR stand for, what is it, and why should I care about it?

 Most legal documents today are scans that are saved in PDF format.
 That’s great in a lot of ways, like making it easy to send documents by email.